for-giobbe/phy/Building a Tree in a ML Framework.md

 * SH-like approximate likelihood ratio test

-	a non-parametric branch support based on a Shimodaira-Hasegawa-like procedure (9);
+	IQ-Tree implements a non-parametric approximate likelihood ratio test based on a Shimodaira-Hasegawa-like procedure (9);

-	There are several metrics of support in phylogenetics and aside the traditional ones (which we just went trough) some new ones get proposed and/or implemented from time to time.
+To conclude: there are several metrics of support in phylogenetics and aside the traditional ones (which we just went trough) some new ones get proposed and/or implemented from time to time.
 This is the case of gCF and sCF (genes and sites Concordance Factors) for which I left some additional information in the further reading paragraph at the end of the lesson.
-Remember that different metrics can provide different perspective on the confidence of a clade/bipartition; moreover they can sometimes be informative of biological processes such as ILS or adaptive radiation.
+Remember that different metrics can provide different perspective on the confidence of a clade/bipartition; moreover they can sometimes be informative of biological processes such as ILS (Incomplete Lineage Sorting) or adaptive radiations.

 ---